 Snowboard Addiction have a full Learn to Ride program, which provides excellent instruction for beginners.
 One of the great things about the program is that you download it and access it right away (and put it on your iPhone).
 The L2R program covers a bunch of the things you can practice in the house before even getting close to the slope.
 Here’s an overview:

 Get positive.
-Learning to snowboard is fun, but some people find if harder than others.
+Learning to snowboard is fun (more fun than skiing!), but some people find if harder than others.
 Whatever your own, personal learning curve is, don’t worry about “not getting it”.
 For some snowboarders, there’s a definite hurdle to get over: being able to link turns and make your way around the mountain.

 There’s no doubt that staying positive is going to help.
 Some people take “positive thinking” further than others.
 Even basic visualisation techniques can help to improve your performance, and if you’re inclined to such methods, it’s something that could help with your first days on the hill…